CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     Keeps track of whether species are making progress and helps remove ones that, for a :ref:`configurable number of generations <max-stagnation-label>`, are not.

-    :param object config: Configuration object; in this implementation, a `dictionary <dict>`, but should be treated as opaque outside this class.
+    :param object config: Configuration object; in this implementation, a :py:class:`config.DefaultClassConfig` instance, but should be treated as opaque outside this class.
     :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance with reporters that may need activating; not currently used.

     .. py:classmethod:: parse_config(param_dict)

       Required interface method.
-Provides defaults for :ref:`species_fitness_func <species-fitness-func-label>`, :ref:`max_stagnation <max-stagnation-label>`, and :ref:`species_elitism <species-elitism-label>` parameters and updates them from the configuration file.
-TODO: Use a separate configuration class, for consistency with other types (done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).
+Provides defaults for :ref:`species_fitness_func <species-fitness-func-label>`, :ref:`max_stagnation <max-stagnation-label>`, and :ref:`species_elitism <species-elitism-label>` parameters and updates them from the configuration file, in this implementation using :py:class:`config.DefaultClassConfig`.

-      :param param_dict: Dictionary of parameters from configuration file.
+      :param dict param_dict: Dictionary of parameters from configuration file.
-      :type param_dict: dict(str, str)
-      :return: Configuration object; considered opaque by rest of code, so current type returned is not required for interface.
+      :return: Stagnation configuration object; considered opaque by rest of code, so current type returned is not required for interface.
-      :rtype: dict
+      :rtype: DefaultClassConfig :datamodel:`instance <index-48>`

+      .. versionchanged:: 0.91-config_work
+        Configuration changed to use DefaultClassConfig instead of a dictionary.

-    .. py:classmethod:: write_config(f, param_dict)
+    .. py:classmethod:: write_config(f, config)

       Required interface method.
-Saves parameters to new config file.
-TODO: Has a default of 15 for species_elitism, but will be overridden by the default of
-      0 in parse_config (fixed in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch).
+Saves configuration parameters to a new config file, in this implementation via :py:meth:`config.DefaultClassConfig.save`.

       :param f: File object to write to.
       :type f: :pygloss:`file <file-object>`
-      :param dict param_dict: Dictionary of current parameters in this implementation; more generally, stagnation config object.
+      :param config: Stagnation config object; considered opaque by rest of code, so current type is not required for interface.
+      :type config: :py:class:`config.DefaultClassConfig` :datamodel:`instance <index-48>`

+      .. versionchanged:: 0.91-config_work
+        Configuration changed to use DefaultClassConfig instead of a dictionary.

+    .. index:: fitness
+    .. index:: species_elitism

     .. py:method:: update(species_set, generation)